GIRLS ON FILM

 Read More

-OPHELIA (I FEEL YA) Exhibition in Officemagazine
+OPHELIA Exhibition in Officemagazine

 '“A nun or a sex worker?
 An angel or a devil?
 So much that we cannot know is echoed across the lifeless eyes of that girl in the water.
 I like to think that she was simply absorbed by nature, that she didn’t really go mad at all, but was reclaimed by the old Danish gods and became a kind of creature of the earth, a mermaid, a dryad.”